MouseLand/cellpose/README.md

 # Cellpose <img src="cellpose/logo/logo.png" width="250" title="cellpose" alt="cellpose" align="right" vspace = "50">

-### A generalist algorithm for cell and nucleus segmentation.  ###
+A generalist algorithm for cell and nucleus segmentation.

 This code was written by Carsen Stringer and Marius Pachitariu.
 For support, please open an [issue](https://github.com/MouseLand/cellpose/issues).

+If you want to quickly try out Cellpose first, check out the [website](http://www.cellpose.org).

 ## Installation